rishabhbizzle/rishabhbizzle/README.md

 Software Developer
 --------------------

 I am passionate about building excellent software that improves the lives of those around me.
-I'm focused on making open-source contributions while learning & exploring new technologies as well.
+I'm focused on making open-source contributions while learning and exploring new technologies.
 My dream company is Spotify.
 * ✉️ You can contact me at [rishabhbizzle@gmail.com](mailto:rishabhbizzle@gmail.com).

 ### Skills